AI Agent Index

 Pros

-• MCP-native architecture with Arcade-hosted MCP servers included on every plan from free upward -- developers get managed server infrastructure rather than self-hosting MCP servers, removing the operational overhead that makes MCP adoption harder for smaller teams
+• MCP-native architecture with Arcade-hosted MCP servers included on every plan from free upward: developers get managed server infrastructure compatible with Claude Desktop, Copilot Studio, Cursor, and VS Code rather than self-hosting MCP servers, removing the operational overhead that makes MCP adoption harder for smaller teams

-• Pre-built OAuth and authentication handling for 60+ services means agents get authorised access to external tools without developers building or managing credential flows -- user challenges for new permissions are one-time per service, with all subsequent calls authenticated automatically
+• Over 8,000 enterprise tools with 43 named integrations and pre-built OAuth authentication: agents get authorized access to external tools without developers building or managing credential flows, and user challenges for new permissions are one-time per service with all subsequent calls authenticated automatically

 Limitations

-• No SOC-2 or ISO 27001 certification confirmed from any public documentation as of May 6, 2026 -- Enterprise compliance documentation requires a sales engagement, creating friction for security procurement teams evaluating the platform before purchase
+• No SOC 2 or ISO 27001 certification confirmed from any public documentation: enterprise compliance documentation requires a sales engagement, creating friction for security procurement teams evaluating the platform before purchase

 Composio